nvattikonda/springboot-jetty-httpchannel-listener/README.md

 1. Clients which are slow in sending request and consuming response payload from springboot service
 2. Clients whose requests are put in backlog queue when all Jetty threads are in use
+3. springboot service which takes more time processing and dispatching response to clients request

 # Getting Started
 Get copy of **springboot-jetty-httpchannel-listener** module via